etingof/snmpsim/README.txt

 is invoked by Simulator core, it is expected to return a well-formed variable-binding sequence to be put into Simulator's response message.

-Simulator is shipped with a collecton of factory-build variation modules.
+Simulator is shipped with a collecton of factory-built variation modules including those suitable for external process invocation, SNMPTRAP/INFORM originator and SQL database adapter.
 Users of the Simulator software are welcome to develop their own variation modules if stock ones appears insufficient.

 The Simulator software is fully free and open source.
 It's written from ground-up in an easy to learn and high-level scripting language called